 Serena Sumanop has just completed her final semester of her Masters of Business from the Queensland University of Technology.
 She is a lawyer by profession and practiced with Gadens Lawyers before resigning to work full time for The Voice Inc., a dynamic youth development organization that runs leadership programs with young people in educational institutions in the country.

 She also sits on the Management Committee for Femili PNG a new Non-Government Organization that runs a Case Management Centre in Lae to assist survivors of family and sexual violence to access the services they need.
-Serena will be reviewing the current legislation in PNG that relates to family and sexual violence and assist with research on the current case management model.
+Serena reviewed the current legislation in PNG that relates to family and sexual violence and assist with research on the current case management model.

 Past recipients - 2014/2015 round